Come-Here-And-Hug-Me/Come-Here-And-Hug-Me/README.md

 -I really cherish friends who share the same fandom or interests as me.

+-All the pictures you see here are my favorite works of art!(In each corner there's a signature "Youkai," which is my nickname).

 -I especially love clowns!!
 For example, Pierrot, ClownPierce, Pomni, etc. Those three combined represent my personality lol.

 -My name PinnieTenku, was inspired by those clowns that all have the letter "P" in their names XD!

+-When we become friends, I'll give you my Pony Town skins if you need them.

+-Oh, I absolutely love Minecraft!
+It's a shame that so few of my friends from my country play it.
+If only I could make friends from other countries, i also want to play Minecraft with many people.

 • Some of my game and social media accounts are linked above.